 - Vitamin D for Vitality .
 Vitamin D is essential for keeping bones strong – the best source is sunshine.
 Try going outside without sunscreen for a few minutes around lunchtime every day during summer.
 Take care not to let your skin redden or burn.
 Some foods such as oily fish or eggs also provide vitamin D.

 - Count your calcium.
 A balanced diet rich in calcium will also help to keep your bones strong.
 You can find calcium in milk and dairy foods such as cheese and yoghurt, fortified soya products and canned fish.

 - Check for home hazards - Make sure your home is hazard-free and well lit.
 Organise your things so that you’re not at risk of tripping over any wires, clutter or loose or frayed carpets.

-- Look after your feet - Problems with your feet, especially anything that causes pain, can affect your balance.
-Be sure to wear well-fitted shoes and slippers, and report any foot problems to your GP, Practice Nurse or chiropodist.
+Look after your feet.
+Problems with your feet, especially anything that causes pain, can affect your balance.
+Be sure to wear well-fitted shoes and slippers.
+Report any foot problems to your GP, Practice Nurse or chiropodist.

 Thanks to Age UK for the Top Tips 2015Last reviewed: 07/09/2022